Founder and President

 A gritty, funny, and engaging former high school football coach, Army Infantry Officer and 9/11 First Responder, Rieckhoff brings inspiration, hope, humor, and practical life-lessons from the battlefields of Iraq, the halls of Congress, the skirmishes of Twitter, and the airwaves of cable TV.

-Always at the forefront of innovation and engagement, Rieckhoff has shared harrowing stories he’s witnessed from Ground Zero on 9/11, to the battlefields of Baghdad during the Iraq War, to fierce meetings inside the Roosevelt Room of the White House battling with three Presidents.
-He’s been fearlessly leading America during some of our most important times and created multi-million dollar advertising campaigns and impactful partnerships with companies ranging from Victory Motorcycles to Google to Southwest Airlines to Uber to PAX Labs.
+Always at the forefront of innovation and engagement, Rieckhoff has shared harrowing stories from Ground Zero on 9/11, to the battlefields of Baghdad during the Iraq War, to fierce meetings inside the Roosevelt Room of the White House battling with three Presidents.
+He’s been fearlessly leading America during some of our most important times and created multi-million dollar advertising campaigns and impactful cause-marketing partnerships with companies ranging from HBO to Victory Motorcycles to Google to Southwest Airlines to Uber to PAX Labs.

-He’s led IAVA’s groundbreaking bi-partisan efforts to reform the Department of Veterans Affairs, pass the New GI Bill, fight veterans suicide and repeal “Don’t Ask Don’t Tell”, while forging creative partnerships with O.A.R., Lady Gaga, Linkin Park, Drowning Pool, NASCAR and Netflix.
+He’s led IAVA’s groundbreaking bi-partisan efforts in Washington, while forging creative partnerships with O.A.R., Lady Gaga, Linkin Park, Drowning Pool, NASCAR and Netflix.

 Rieckhoff has also produced four films (Warrior Champions, Reserved to Fight, Jerebek, and When I Came Home) and acted in Green Zone starring Matt Damon.
 Rieckhoff has personally trained thousands of veteran leaders to be “changemakers” in their communities and inspired millions worldwide to get involved, take action and make positive change.
 Rieckhoff’s mantra is “adapt, improvise and overcome” and he and his work are showing the world what American ingenuity, leadership and innovation are all about.